 const allowances = allowancesResult.value;

-const approvalCalldatasResult = await gui.generateApprovalCalldatas('0xOwner');
+const approvalCalldatasResult = await builder.generateApprovalCalldatas(

-if (approvalCalldatasResult.error) throw new Error(approvalCalldatasResult.error.readableMsg);
+throw new Error(approvalCalldatasResult.error.readableMsg);

-const depositCalldatasResult = await gui.generateDepositCalldatas();
+const depositCalldatasResult = await builder.generateDepositCalldatas();

-if (depositCalldatasResult.error) throw new Error(depositCalldatasResult.error.readableMsg);
+throw new Error(depositCalldatasResult.error.readableMsg);

-const deploymentArgsResult = await gui.getDeploymentTransactionArgs('0xOwner');
+const deploymentArgsResult = await builder.getDeploymentTransactionArgs(

-if (deploymentArgsResult.error) throw new Error(deploymentArgsResult.error.readableMsg);
+throw new Error(deploymentArgsResult.error.readableMsg);

-const rainlangResult = await gui.getComposedRainlang();
+const rainlangResult = await builder.getComposedRainlang();

 if (rainlangResult.error) throw new Error(rainlangResult.error.readableMsg);